-If you've just decided to propose to your partner, you're sure to feel nervous and worry about how to do it the "right way."
+If you've decided to propose to your partner, you might be feeling nervous and worrying about how to do it the "right way."
 Getting engaged is a huge milestone.
-It means you're about to embark upon the next chapter of your lives, so before you get down on one knee, read these dos and don'ts of traditional marriage proposals.
+So, before you get down on one knee, learn some dos and don'ts of traditional marriage proposals.

-- Do test the waters: Before you propose, the two of you should have already spoken about getting married.
-Make sure marriage is something that each of you wants, and make sure you both agree on major issues such as children.
-This is a big question that shouldn't come out of the blue.
-You don't want your partner to be taken completely off guard, as a surprise proposal is almost certainly guaranteed to elicit a hesitant "yes," if not an "I'll have to think about it."
+- Test the waters: Before you propose, the two of you should have already spoken about getting married.
+Make sure marriage is something that each of you wants, and verify that you both agree on major issues, such as having children.
+A proposal is a big question that shouldn't come out of the blue.
+You don't want your partner to be taken completely off guard.

-- Do make it a surprise: Even though you've discussed getting married, the marriage proposal itself can—and should—be a surprise.
+- Make it a surprise: Even though you should discuss getting married, the marriage proposal itself can be a surprise.
 Find a moment and a manner that your partner won't be suspecting.

-- Do prepare yourself: "Will you marry me?" is a simple question, but it's a weighty phrase that leaves many proposers completely tongue-tied.
+- Prepare yourself: "Will you marry me?" is a simple question, but it's a weighty phrase that leaves many proposers completely tongue-tied.
 Practice!
-It might feel silly but say the words out loud a few times.
-You may also write down and memorize exactly what you're going to say to make sure you're as smooth and confident as possible.
+It might feel silly, but say the words out loud a few times.
+Also consider writing down and memorizing exactly what you want to say to make sure you're as smooth and confident as possible.

-- Do find the right engagement ring: Since wearing an engagement ring is a lifetime commitment, make sure it's the right one.
-You might find an opportunity to window shop for rings when you are walking past a store, or you can bring it up in conversation.
-You can also ask your partner's parents, sibling, best friend, etc., to help choose the ring.
+- Find the right engagement ring: Because wearing an engagement ring is a lifetime commitment, make sure it's the right one.
+Try to find an opportunity to window shop for rings with your partner to see what they like, or bring it up in conversation.
+You can also ask your partner's parents, siblings, best friends, etc., to help choose the ring.

-- Do know if they want to pick out the engagement ring: Some brides(or grooms)-to-be are particular about their jewelry and want to be a part of the process—and rightfully so: a ring is a big investment, so what better way to make sure they love it than by going ring shopping together?
-Sure, you might lose that element of surprise because they are already expecting a particular ring, but, if you've spoken about marriage, they know the proposal is coming sooner or later.
+- Know whether they want to pick out the engagement ring: Some people are particular about their jewelry and want to be a part of the selection process.
+Honor that by going ring shopping together.
+Sure, you'll lose that element of surprise, but you can still surprise them with the proposal.

-- Do talk to their parents: We've come a long way from the days of dowries, but there's still something respectful about asking for the parents' blessing.
+- Talk to their parents: We've come a long way from the days of dowries.
+But there's still something respectful about asking for the parents' blessing.

-- Do pick a personal spot: Think about your favorite romantic places and choose a meaningful spot to pop the question.
-It could be as simple as in your living room or as complicated as whisking your partner away for a weekend in Paris.
-Just don't ask them in a supermarket aisle.
+- Pick a personal spot: Think about your favorite romantic places, and choose a meaningful spot to pop the question.
+It can be as simple as in your living room or as elaborate as whisking your partner away for a weekend in Paris—whatever is significant for you as a couple.

-- Do be creative: Incorporate your personality, favorite things, hobbies, etc., into the proposal.
+- Be creative: Incorporate yours and your partner's personalities, hobbies, etc., into the proposal.
 Make it unique and memorable rather than a cookie-cutter proposal.

-- Do drop to one knee: Again, times have changed, but there is something so charming and romantic about a person getting on one knee asking the love of their life to marry them.
+- Drop to one knee: There is something so charming and romantic about a person getting on one knee and asking the love of their life to marry them.
 Even if you're not traditional, it will make the proposal more momentous.

-- Do tell your partner why you want to marry them: Don't just utter those four little words.
-Now is the perfect opportunity to tell your partner why they are the one for you, what marriage means to you, and what your hopes for the future are.
-You might say something like "My life has never and could never be the same after I met you.
-You've made me more joyful, more stable and more inspired.
-I can't picture the rest of my life without you by my side.
-Will you do me the honor of marrying me?"
+- Tell your partner why you want to marry them: Don't just utter those four little words.
+Tell your partner why they are the one for you, what marriage means to you, and what your hopes for the future are.

-- Do share the news: Don't feel like you have to blast the engagement right away.
-Take a moment, or however long you'd like, to reflect on your engagement and togetherness.
-Share the news when you're ready.
+- Share the news when you're ready: Don't feel like you have to blast the engagement right away to all your family and friends.
+Take however long you'd like to reflect on your engagement and togetherness, and then announce the news.

-- Don't hide the engagement ring in food: We hate to say it, as we're sure there are some readers who were planning to do just this, but hiding the engagement ring in food is a tired idea.
-It's been in a thousand movies and TV shows, and you won't win any points for creativity.
+- Hide the engagement ring in food: Unless you have a personal reason for doing so, hiding the engagement ring in food is a tired idea.
+It's been in many movies and TV shows, so you won't win any points for creativity.
 And there's the possibility they could swallow it.

-- Don't propose at a sports game: It depends on your bride-to-be and the kind of relationship you have, but sports games generally aren't the best proposal venues unless that's your partner's preference.
-They're loud, chaotic, and you won't be able to have any of the romantic reflection such a momentous occasion deserves.
+- Propose at a sports game: Sports games generally aren't the best proposal venues unless that's your partner's preference.
+They're loud and distracting, so you likely won't be able to have any of the romantic reflection that such a momentous occasion deserves.

-- Don't do it in front of their family: Proposals in front of the family add yet another layer of stress that you don't need.
-Take this moment to be just the two of you.
-Your families will merge with your marriage by default, and they don't need to be present when you pop the question.
-Don't worry: you can call everyone immediately afterward.
+- Do it in front of their family: Proposals in front of family add yet another layer of stress that you don't need.
+Make this moment just between the two of you.
+Your families will merge with your marriage by default, but they don't need to be present when you pop the question.

-- Don't make it too complicated: You should definitely try to be unique and creative with your proposal, but, above all, it's important to keep the focus on what really matters: the proposal itself.
-If you can't focus because you're worrying about whether or not the limousine will make it to the balloon ride in time, then you're worrying about the wrong thing.
+- Make it too complicated: Try to be unique and creative with your proposal plan, but above all, keep the focus on what really matters: the proposal itself.
+If you can't focus because you're worrying about whether the limousine will make it to the balloon ride in time, then you're worrying about the wrong thing.

-- Don't propose too early in the relationship: When you're swept up in that incredible first rush of love, it's hard not to do impetuous, foolish things.
-Make sure you really know each other and what each of you wants from a marriage before you commit to one another for the rest of your lives.
-Waiting until your relationship is stable will only strengthen your marriage.
-It's worth having a little patience.
+- Propose too early in the relationship: When you're swept up in a new relationship that's going especially well, it's hard not to do impetuous things.
+However, make sure you really know each other and what each of you wants from a marriage before you commit.